davidhuser/dhis2-pk/README.md

 **Script name:** `dhis-pk-indicator-definitions`

 Writes indicator definitions (numerators/denominators) in a **readable format to a csv file**.
 Includes _names and number of orgunits for orgunit groups_, _dataelements (dataelement.categoryoptioncombo)_, _program dataelements_, _program indicators_, _trackedEntityAttributes_ and _constants_.
-It's possible to filter indicators with an object filter (see [`dhis2-pk-share-objects`](https://github.com/davidhuser/dhis2-pocket-knife#mass-sharing-of-objects-with-usergroups-through-filtering) for details)
+It's possible to filter indicators with an object filter (see [`dhis2-pk-share-objects`](https://github.com/davidhuser/dhis2-pocket-knife#mass-sharing-of-objects-with-usergroups-through-filtering) for details).
+Note that when e.g. a dataElement is not shared with the user running the script but the indicator is, dataElement may still show up only with the UID.

 Example output:
 ![ind-definitions](https://i.imgur.com/LFAlFpY.png)